awsdocs/aws-xray-developer-guide/doc-source/xray-daemon.md

 aws_secret_access_key = wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY
 ```

-For more information about providing credentials to an SDK, see [Specifying Credentials](http://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html#specifying-credentials) in the *AWS SDK for Go Developer Guide*\.
+If you specify credentials in more than one location \(credentials file, instance profile, or environment variables\), the SDK provider chain determines which credentials are used\.
+For more information about providing credentials to the SDK, see [Specifying Credentials](http://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html#specifying-credentials) in the *AWS SDK for Go Developer Guide*\.

 The IAM role or user that the daemon's credentials belong to must have permission to write data to the service on your behalf\.